Welcome to my website about the amphibians and reptiles of Europe.

 Update 14th of August 2017

 With only two Greek species left on my tick list, things were getting pretty tense.
 But spending a week in the Pindos Mountains and managing to visit the uninhabited island of Pori made sure I could complete the list.
-Report on the trip will be online after I get back from Guatemala.
+Click here for the trip report or search under "Trip reports EU".

 Update 25th of September 2016